What is On-Page SEO?

 There are multiple on-page optimization tools that measure all of the on-page factors mentioned in this article and provide you with an SEO score.
 Page Optimizer Pro, SurferSEO, MarketMuse and Frase.io all have versions of an on-page SEO Score.
 These scores give you a rough idea of how effective your on-page SEO is structured.

-Which is the most important on page SEO factors?
+What are the most important on page SEO factors?

 The most important on-page SEO factors are your title tag, your h1 tag, and your URL slug.